On a functional contraction method: The contraction method

-\begin{rem} Interpreting $\E {X}$ as Bochner-Integral in the continuous case, it is equivalent to say $\E {X(t)} = \E {Y(t)}$ for all $t \in [0,1]$ and $\E {X} = \E {Y}$.
-This is simply due to the fact that $\E {X}$ is a continuous function with $\E {X} (t) = \E {X(t)}$ and $\varphi(\E{X}) = \E{\varphi(X)}$ for all continuous linear forms $\varphi$ on $\Co$.
-Also the higher moments can be interpreted similarly as expectations of corresponding tensor products, see \cite{DrJaNe08}.
-Note that we have shown that, given condition \eqref{eq:mom1}, condition \eqref{eq:mom2} for $k=2$ is equivalent to $\E{f(X)g(X)} = \E{f(Y) g(Y)}$ for all continuous linear forms $f,g$.
-This equivalence also holds for Hilbert spaces as indicated by Zolotarev in \cite{Zolo76}.
-We do not know whether this can be generalized to arbitrary separable Banach spaces. \end{rem} \begin{rem} Note that condition (\ref{zeil3}) typically cannot be achieved for a sequence $(X_n)_{n\ge 0}$ that arises as in (\ref{rec2}) by an affine scaling from a sequence $(Y_n)_{n\ge 0}$ as in (\ref{rec1}).
-This fundamental problem for developing a functional contraction method on the basis of the Zolotarev metrics $\zeta_s$ with $2<s\le 3$ was already mentioned in \cite[Remark 6.2]{DrJaNe08}.
-We describe a way to circumvent this problem in our application to Donsker's invariance principle by a perturbation argument, see section \ref{sec:app2}. \end{rem}
+\begin{rem} Note that condition~(\ref{zeil3}) typically cannot be achieved for a sequence $(X_n)_{n\ge0}$ that arises as in~(\ref{rec2}) by an affine scaling from a sequence $(Y_n)_{n\ge0}$ as in~(\ref{rec1}).
+This fundamental problem for developing a functional contraction method on the basis of the Zolotarev metrics $\zeta_s$ with $2<s\le3$ was already mentioned in \cite{DrJaNe08}, Remark 6.2.
+We describe a way to circumvent this problem in our application to Donsker's invariance principle by a perturbation argument; see Section~\ref{secapp2}. \end{rem}